maxinteger/pocket-lisp/README.md

 # Pocket lisp

-Pocket lisp is a Closure like programming language.
+Pocket lisp is a Clojure like programming language.

 [![License: MIT][license-shield]][license-link]